ziatdinovmax/NeuroBayes/README.md

 posterior_mean, posterior_var = model.predict(X_domain)
 ```

-Alternatively, we can specify directly the names of the layers we want to be probabilistic
+Alternatively, we can specify directly the names of the layers we want to be probabilistic.
+NeuroBayes has a utility function called print_layer_configs() that displays the names/specs for all the layers in your architecture.

 ```python3
 # Specify the names of probabilistic layers (output layer, 'Dense4', needs to be specified explicitly)